flowagentnu/1rel-documentation/docs/sites/actionalbuttons/components/visibility.md

 }
 ```

+## Properties of `actionalButtons`

+You can show other Actional Buttons in a modal eg. if you want to allow user to change status to multiple different states.

+Detailed information about how to fill in the `actionalButtons` property is described on [how to use](/docs/sites/actionalbuttons/how-to-use).

 ## Overall Visibility Configuration

 Combining `visual` and `condition` settings, the `visibility` component as a whole controls when and how an Actional Button is displayed.